system76/docs/content/disaster-recovery.md

 ### Connect to Internet

 1. Use the **top-right system menu** to connect to Wi-Fi or ethernet.
-* A stable connection is recommended for installing backuo tools or uploading data.
+_A stable connection is recommended for installing backup tools or uploading data._

 ### Mounting the Installed OS